Redd Foxx: Portrayals in popular media

 In 1990, in the pilot episode of In Living Color, in reference to Foxx's financial troubles, Foxx was portrayed by Damon Wayans, who is making a public service announcement to encourage people to pay their taxes.

-In the 1992 Seinfeld episode The Opera, Jerry chastises George for swearing during a wedding speech, saying "You were like a Redd Foxx record."
+In the 1992 Seinfeld episode "The Opera", Jerry chastises George for swearing during a wedding speech, saying "You were like a Redd Foxx record."

-In the 1996 music video for "I Ain't Mad At Cha" by 2Pac featuring Danny Boy, look-alikes of many deceased entertainers are revealed to be playing featuring (among others), Redd Foxx, Jimi Hendrix, Bob Marley, Nat King Cole, Miles Davis, Marvin Gaye, Billie Holiday, Florence Ballard, Sammy Davis Jr., and Louis Armstrong.

-In the film Why Do Fools Fall in Love, Foxx is portrayed by Aries Spears.
+In the 1998 film Why Do Fools Fall in Love, Foxx is portrayed by Aries Spears.
 He is shown performing a stand-up comedy routine.

-In 2007, in the animated television series Family Guy episode "Blue Harvest," a parody of the 1977 film Star Wars: Episode IV - A New Hope, Redd Foxx appears very briefly as an X-wing pilot.
-When his ship is shot down he cries, "I'm coming Elizabeth!," before dying.
-In addition to this, he has been parodied on Family Guy by Francis Griffin acting as Foxx's Sanford and Son character.

-Foxx was meant to be featured in the MTV show Celebrity Deathmatch, advertised as taking on Jamie Foxx in the episode "When Animals Attack."
-Instead of Redd Foxx, however, Jamie Foxx fought Ray Charles.
-Krusty the Klown reportedly, in an early episode of The Simpsons had a heart attack on the air, in the same vein as Fred Sanford; oddly, the episode predates Foxx's death, which in fact was the result of heart failure.

-In the Boondocks episode "Stinkmeaner 3: The Hateocracy" he is portrayed as Lord Rufus Crabmiser, one of Stinkmeaner's old friends coming to kill the Freeman family.
-Childhood friend and Sanford & Son co-star Lawanda Page is also portrayed in the same episode as Lady Esmeralda Gripenasty.

-Redd Foxx appears as a minor character in the 2009 James Ellroy novel Blood's a Rover.
+Foxx appears as a minor character in the 2009 James Ellroy novel Blood's a Rover.
 He gives a bawdy eulogy at the wake of Scotty Bennett, a murdered rogue LAPD detective, including the line: "Scotty Bennett was fucking a porcupine.
 I gots to tell you motherfuckers that it was a female porcupine, so I don't see nothing perverted in it."

-In the 1999 film Foolish starring comedian Eddie Griffin and rapper Master P, the ghost of Redd Foxx gives Griffin's character advice from behind a stall door in a men's restroom at a comedy club before he goes onstage to perform a show.

-In 2015, it was said that comedian Tracy Morgan would portray Redd Foxx in a Richard Pryor biopic starring opposite comedian Mike Epps.